 David has participated in numerous solo and group exhibitions throughout Austalia, Canada, Europe, Isreal and the United States.
 Along with corporate, public and private collections, his work is included in the permanent collections of The Crocker Museum, Sacramento, CA, Autry Museum, Los Angeles, CA, Triton Mueum of Art, Santa Clara, CA, Albuquerque Musem of Art and History.
 Albuquerque, NM, Nerman Museum of Contemporary Art, Johnson County, KS, Philbrook Museum of Art, Tulsa, OK, Archives of American Art, Washington, D.C., Cranbrook Museum of Art, Bloomfield Hills, MI, National Jewish Museum, Wahington, D.C. and The Museo de Arte Contemporaneo de Lima, Peru.

 David’s work was included in the publication Fixing the World / Jewish American Painters in the Twentieth Century, and the most recent text, David Einstein: A Forty-Year Survey, 1970-2010.
-A fifty year retrospective of his work will be at The Triton Museum of Art in 2018.
+A fifty year retrospective of his work was held at The Triton Museum of Art in 2018.
+The retrospective was extremely successful and a scholarly text was published in conjunction with the exhibition.